isomerpages/nlb-biblioasia/_oct-to-dec-2013/On the Dining Table: Changing Palates Through the Decades.md

   find out how all these factors have influenced what appears on the dinner table.
 ---
-#### What we eat is often shaped not only by culture and tradition but also society and government policies.
-Through one family’s changing palate, find out how all these factors have influenced what appears on the dinner table.
+#### What we eat is often shaped not only by culture and tradition, but also society and government policies.
+Through one family’s changing palate, find out how all these factors have influenced what appears on the dining table.

  <img style="width:50%;" src="/images/vol-9-issue-3/On%20the%20Dining%20Table/Young%20boys.jpg">
- <div style="background-color: white;">Young boys having a meal at a roadside hawker stall.
-From the Edwin A. Brown Collection. <i>Celia Mary Ferguson and National Library Board, Singapore, 2008.</i></div>
+ <div style="background-color: white;">Young boys having a meal at a roadside hawker stall. <i>From the Edwin A. Brown Collection.
+Celia Mary Ferguson and National Library Board, Singapore, 2008.</i></div>

 When I was growing up, my grandfather’s elderly cousin would visit us during important festive occasions.
-The womenfolk in the family would gather to make steamed rice dumplings or 桃粿 (*tao guo*), literally peach dumplings) to use as prayer offerings.
+The womenfolk in the family would gather to make steamed rice dumplings, or 桃粿 (*tao guo*; literally "peach dumplings") to use as prayer offerings.
 I still remember the booming voice of my grandfather’s cousin as her large palms deftly shaped the pink-hued rice dumplings, pressing them into a wooden mould.
 Nowadays, no one seems to have the time to gather around the kitchen and cook while chatting in the Teochew dialect.
-These days, my uncles simply buy the *tao guo*; it just tastes different and part of the fun is gone.[^1]
+These days, my uncles simply buy the *tao guo*, but it just tastes different and part of the fun is gone.

-During the annual Dragon Boat festival, my grandmother would spend days painstakingly preparing the ingredients required for making the pyramid-shaped rice dumplings called 肉粽 (*rou zong*).
-It was a tedious process making them: cooking red beans and grinding them into a paste; boiling dried chestnuts and removing the skins; chopping and stirfrying dried prawns, dried mushrooms and fatty pork with coriander powder and other spices; washing bamboo leaves, strings and glutinous rice; and cleaning caul fat membrane and stuffing it with a generous dollop of the red bean paste.
+During the annual Dragon Boat Festival, my grandmother would spend days painstakingly preparing the ingredients required for making the pyramid-shaped rice dumplings called 肉粽 (*rou zong*).
+It was a tedious process: cooking red beans and grinding them into a paste; boiling dried chestnuts and removing the skin; chopping and stir-frying dried prawns, dried mushrooms and fatty pork with coriander powder and other spices; washing bamboo leaves, strings and glutinous rice; and cleaning caul fat membrane and stuffing it with a generous dollop of the red-bean paste.
 The ingredients were then assembled and neatly wrapped in bamboo leaves before being steamed to perfection in bamboo baskets.
 Nowadays, many families prefer to purchase ready-made dumplings from shops.

-In recent years, there has been no lack of news lamenting the closure of many Singapore food establishments.
-Most recently, in May 2013—after 58 years of operation—the shutters came down on the iconic Mong Hing Teochew Restaurant in Beach Road.
-Exhausting and time-consuming food preparation, ageing cooks, the lack of successors, and the rising cost of manpower and ingredients are frequently cited as reasons for these closures.
+In recent years, there has been no lack of news lamenting the closure of many local food establishments.
+Most recently, in May 2013 – after 58 years of operation – the shutters came down at the iconic Mong Hing Teochew Restaurant on Beach Road.
+Exhausting and time-consuming food preparation, ageing cooks, the lack of successors, and rising cost of manpower and ingredients are frequently cited as reasons for these closures.

-This essay examines the ethnological aspect of food and its impact on the food my grandparents, parents and my family have consumed over the decades and offers perspectives on how our family’s eating habits have evolved over the course of three generations.
+This essay examines the ethnological aspect of food and its impact on the food my grandparents, parents and my family have consumed over the decades.
+It offers perspectives on how our family’s eating habits have evolved over the course of three generations.

 #### **My Grandparents'  Generation: 1930s–1950s**
-My maternal grandmother arrived in Singapore from Guandong province in China during the late 1930s.
+My maternal grandmother arrived in Singapore from Guangdong province in China during the late 1930s.
 As a young bride, she lived with her husband and mother-in-law who were farmers.
-Life settled into a routine of waking up before dawn to feed the pigs and chickens,tending to the vegetable plots, and cooking three meals a day.
-My great grandmother would harvest the vegetables and sell them at a nearby makeshift market.
+Life settled into a routine of waking up before dawn to feed the pigs and chickens, tending to the vegetable plots and cooking three meals a day.
+My great-grandmother would harvest the vegetables and sell them at a nearby makeshift market.

 Breakfast was usually a bowl of steaming watery porridge served with some fried eggs and preserved olives; lunch comprised stir-fried vegetables and pork; while dinner was more stir-fried vegetables, along with fried or steamed fish.
 This was the typical fare of my grandmother’s generation.
 My paternal grandparents were fortunate enough to live along the banks bordering the Straits of Johor (on the Singapore side), where they enjoyed easy access to fresh seafood.
 As a result, freshly steamed fish and seafood, seasoned simply with salt, featured frequently at mealtimes.
-One of our relatives made her homemade fish sauce as a seasoning, and it was also common for families to ferment their own rice wine for cooking.
+One of our relatives made her fish sauce as a seasoning, and it was also common for families to ferment their own rice wine for cooking.
 In those days, sumptuous dishes that required elaborate preparation or expensive and seasonal ingredients were only eaten during festivals and celebrations.

 In Singapore, my maternal grandmother was exposed to new forms of cuisine as well as cultures.
-When she saw her first bowl of chendol, she thought it was disgusting how people could wolf down green worms swimming in a pool of dirty brown water.
-She later realised that those “worms” were actually strips of jelly made from rice flour mixed with the juice of the fragrant pandan (screwpine) leaf and green food colouring, and the liquid they were floating in was a delicious concoction of coconut milk and gula melaka (palm sugar).
+When she saw her first bowl of *chendol*, she thought it was disgusting how people could wolf down green worms swimming in a pool of dirty brown water.
+She later realised that those “worms” were actually strips of jelly made from rice flour mixed with the juice of the fragrant *pandan* (screwpine) leaf and green food colouring, and the liquid they were floating in was a delicious concoction of coconut milk and *gula melaka* (palm sugar).

-According to Saw Swee Hock, a professorial fellow at the Institute of Southeast Asian Studies, there was a fourfold increase in Singapore’s population from 226,842 in 1901 to 938,144 in 1947.
-The growth rate gathered slight momentum after a lull period in the late 19th century, showing a 3 percent increase between 1901 and 1911 and a 3.3 percent increase between 1911 and 1921.
+There was a fourfold increase in Singapore’s population from 226,842 in 1901 to 938,144 in 1947.
+The growth rate gathered slight momentum after a lull period in the late 19th century, with a 3-percent increase between 1901 and 1911 and a 3.3-percent increase between 1911 and 1921.
 During the Great Depression, however, there was a drop of 2.9 percent due to restrictions imposed on immigrants from China and India.
-However, between 1931 and 1947, the growth rate rebounded to 3.2 percent.1 My grandparents were part of this final wave of immigrants.
+Then, between 1931 and 1947, the growth rate rebounded to 3.2 percent.[^1] My grandparents were part of this final wave of immigrants.

-Neville wrote that during the postwar period, the Chinese population dominated the influx of new immigrants and several dialect groups lived in enclaves, particularly within the central city area.
+During the postwar period, the Chinese population dominated the influx of new immigrants.
+Several dialect groups lived in enclaves, particularly within the city-centre area.
 The Teochew community established themselves mainly on the south bank of the Singapore River.
 Many were employed as coolies (labourers), hauling goods between the riverside warehouses and tongkangs (local wooden boats) crowding the river.
 Some Teochews specialised in certain sectors of the interisland boat trade, particularly between Singapore, west Borneo and southThailand where substantial Teochew trading communities were found.[^2] There were also others, like my grandparents and relatives, who were farmers and fishermen living in Teochew-dominated areas of Singapore like Sembawang, Upper Thomson and Punggol.

 <img style="width: 80%;" src="/images/vol-9-issue-3/On%20the%20Dining%20Table/teochew%20migrants.jpg">
 <div> Located at Clemenceau Avenue, the Teochew style grand mansion of Tan Yeok Nee is the last of its kind still standing (1910). <i>Courtesy of National Archives of Singapore</i></div>